Shavonn Richardson, MBA, GPC

-Active during the height of the Harlem Rennasaince, the Guild's mission was to eliminate racial discrimination in the theatrical and movie industries.
-It was a benevolent organization that provided financial and social resources for African-American entertainers.
-NAG dissolved in 1982 as the entertainment industry became increasingly integrated.
+Active during the height of the Harlem Rennasaince, the Guild's was a benevolent organization that provided financial and social resources for African-American entertainers with a mission to eliminate racial discrimination in the theatrical and movie industries.

-Her paternal great-grandmother, Lillie Mereday Crawford-Walters, broke barriers by serving as the first female President of the Marcus Garvey Cultural Club in Harlem, NY, part of the Universal Negro Improvement Association (UNIA).
-She previously was the only woman invited as part of the US delegation to Jamaica to participate in the unveiling of the bust of Marcus Garvey on Nov.
-4, 1956.
+Her paternal great-grandmother, Lillie Mereday Crawford-Walters, broke barriers as the first female President of the Marcus Garvey Cultural Club in Harlem, NY, part of the Universal Negro Improvement Association (UNIA).

 Shavonn's grandmother, Barbara Crawford, is a registered nurse by trade and regularly opened her home to those in need.
-Shavonn grew up watching her grandmother care and provide shelter to women and their children in transitionary phases of their lives, those experiencing impacts from strokes and similar experiences, and members of the senior community unable to care for themselves.
+Shavonn grew up watching her grandmother care for and provide shelter to women and their children in transitionary phases of their lives and members of the senior community unable to care for themselves.

-Shavonn's mother, Valerie Crawford-Schiele, is Co-Founder of the nonprofit organization Blue Flowers Org.
-She has dedicated her life to advancing the cause for caregivers and those they care for.
+Shavonn's mother, Valerie Crawford-Schiele, is Co-Founder of the nonprofit organization Blue Flowers Org; dedicating her life to advancing the lives of caregivers.
 She is an active member of the Junior League of Washington.